etkal/GPS_Pico_VX8DR/README.md

 - Operation

   Main loops forever reading GPS data.
 The sentences are modified to meet the expectations of the Yaesu VX-8DR and sent to the radio.

+- Caveat (IMPORTANT!!!)

+  The radio does not always stop supplying power to the GPS when it is powered off!!!!!!
+  Remember to remove the GPS module when powering off the radio!!